 Maybe after that, things will calm down.
 So far, the campaign has been a funhouse reflection of politics, with Donald Trump proving that Republican voters don't like Republicans all that much and a self-described socialist challenging Democratic heir apparent Hillary Clinton.
 The absurdity is only amplified by the inherent weirdness of the Iowa Caucuses themselves.

 Most Americans accept that the presidential race begins in a otherwise forgettable state with more pigs than people, and a voting system culled from the opium-addled brain of Lewis Carroll.
-But the reasons for this—and what it means for the presidential election—tend to be less understood.
+But the reasons for this – and what it means for the US presidential election – tend to be less understood.
 Below, we've broken down some of the things you should know about the caucus before it's all over Monday night.

 Iowa is full of them.
 Perhaps the most defining characteristic of Iowa voters is their translucence, a ruddy, corn-fed pastiness shared by virtually every resident of the Hawkeye State.
-A full 92 percent of the population here is white, according to the latest US Census data, the fifth-largest majority of any state in the country.
-Naturally, this overwhelming lack of color is reflected in the state's presidential politics: Whites made up 99 percent of Iowa Republican caucus voters in the last two presidential elections; Democrats were only slightly more diverse in 2008.
+A full 92 per cent of the population here is white, according to the latest US Census data, the fifth-largest majority of any state in the country.
+Naturally, this overwhelming lack of colour is reflected in the state's presidential politics: White people made up 99 per cent of Iowa Republican caucus voters in the last two presidential elections; Democrats were only slightly more diverse in 2008.

-What goes down after the doors close at 7:00 PM varies by party.
+What goes down after the doors close at 7 PM varies by party.
 When Republicans get together on caucus night, they all sit in a meeting room—at a church, maybe, or in a high school auditorium—and those attendees who feel compelled to speak up on behalf a candidate are invited to address the group.
-After that's done, the voters each write their favorite candidate's name on a piece of paper, and then someone puts all the names into a bag.
+After that's done, the voters each write their favourite candidate's name on a piece of paper, and then someone puts all the names into a bag.
 The votes are counted right there in the room, and then reported (via app!) to county and state party officials.
-The winner is eventually declared—though the candidates who aren't crowned the winner are still awarded delegates proportionally, so in effect there are multiple winners.
+The winner is eventually declared – though the candidates who aren't crowned the winner are still awarded delegates proportionally, so in effect there are multiple winners.

 As a result, the caucuses have become an infotainment circus, turning the hordes of cable news pundits and embedded reporters into political monsters in their own right, drunk off their power to determine the "narrative" of the presidential race.
 Democracy!

-Only nine more months to go before the general election.
+Only nine more months to go before America's general election.